ship-it-mind/cipher-chatbot/README.md

         return intent
 ```
-In this file we create a class where we initialize an instance of `Wit` class with a server token that we get from the envrionment variables.
+In this file, we create a class where we initialize an instance of the `Wit` class with a server token that we get from the environment variables.
 Then we create a prediction function which takes a text message as an input and we try to extract the recognized intent from the response or return the fallback intent in the of nothing found

 ### Using Messenger APIs in Our App
 To handle sending messages and other Messenger API calls we use the code in [Pymessenger](https://github.com/davidchua/pymessenger) library and modify it to have additional functionalities like sending messages with quick replies.
 You can find the modified code in [`connector/facebook/bot.py`](https://github.com/Ahmed0Sultan/cipher-chatbot/blob/master/connector/facebook/bot.py) and the [Messenger API Docs](https://developers.facebook.com/docs/messenger-platform).